Vaibhavi1707/calculator/README.md

 - Configuration Management: Ansible

 ## Pipeline Read from
 Pipeline is read from Jenkins.
+[Directly from the settings]